Loch Torridon: Fishing

 Loch Torridon is an important prawn and shellfish fishery and is home to several salmon farms and industrial mussel production.

 Langoustines are fished by creels baited with herring or prawns, which are deployed on lines of up to 120 creels and left on the seabed for at least a day.
 Most of the catch is exported to Spain, but some is sold locally.
 The sustainable seafood certificate for Loch Torridon langoustines was suspended by the Marine Stewardship Council on 11 January 2011, due to increased fishing pressure in the area caused by creel-fishing boats that had not signed-up to the fishery's voluntary code of conduct.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Loch Torridon in the years before the First World War.
+Fishing took place in the loch and in the waters between Skye and the mainland.
+Catches consisted of herrings and lobsters.